 Some of our clinicians are recognised providers to some of the major medical insurers, but not all are covered by all of them.
 If you call our team and let us know what you need, we'll be happy to let you know what can be covered.

-Yes, you can pay online or over the phone.
+Yes, you can pay by calling 0203 326 9160.
 We accept all major credit cards but do not accept cash or cheques.

 When you call Clinical Partners you will speak with our fully trained Admissions Counsellor who will listen to your issues and discuss your situation – based on this discussion we will recommend a therapist to you for treatments or assessments.